 Product Backlog

 It is the list of requirements for a product.
-The Product Owner maintains this list and ensures that it stays ordered from the top priority items down, to the least.
-This list may change over time as more features are added or removed, so it must be reviewed continuously (at least each Sprint).
+The Product Owner maintains this list and ensures that it stays ordered from the top priority items down to the least.
+This list may change as more features are added or removed, so it must be reviewed continuously (at least each Sprint).
 Because there can be changes made to functionality by both the Product Owner and the Scrum Team, it is important that a shared understanding of what items are in the Product Backlog be maintained.

 Sprint Backlog